 Teachers who are unsuccessful in passing the performance threshold assessment should be given written reasons, detailing which standards have been met and those which have not.
 It is expected that normally any concerns will have already been identified and shared with the teacher during the last 2 years.
-If they wish to appeal against this decision they should follow the procedures outlined in Pay Appeals Procedure, on page .
+If they wish to appeal against this decision they should follow the procedures outlined in Pay Appeals Procedure outlined in Section 1.3.